shadiakiki1986/docker-fscrawler/README.md

 * Make a file here called `.env`.
 Here you can configure the docker containers.
 * Add the line `TARGET_DIR=/path/to/directory/you/want/to/index`.
 If you don't add this line, it will default to `./data/`
 * Add the line `JOB_NAME=name_to_give_your_index`.
 This will be the name of the fscrawler job and the ES index.
-If you don't add this line, it will default to fscrawler_job.
+If you don't add this line, it will default to `fscrawler_job`.

 #### Configure fscrawler